taikatta/Mileston4-EggSellNT/README.md

 * Django
 * <a href="https://fonts.google.com/specimen/Nunito">Google Fonts</a> Used Nunito Sans fonts
-* <a href="https://www.favicon-generator.org/">Favicon Generator</a> Used to find the right Favicon for the project.
+* <a href="https://favicon.io/favicon-converter/">Favicon Generator</a> Used to make the right Favicon for the project.
 * <a href="https://compressjpeg.com/">compressjpg</a> Used to compress all my images.
 * <a href="https://www.canva.com/photos/">Canva photos</a> Used to find the background images.
 * <a href="https://validator.w3.org/">W3C Validator</a> Used to check the validity of my HTML and CSS.